 Emphasizing diversity among faculty, staff, and students is vital to fulfilling our function as a vibrant educational organization.
 To this end, we offer a range of diversity programs and resources.

-The CMCA GME Diversity Committee advises and assists CMCA with implementation of diversity initiatives, with particular focus on house staff and faculty.
-The committee consists of deans, and clinical and basic department chairs and is chaired by Michael L. Marin, MD.
+CMCA Graduate Medical Education (GME) Diversity Committee is sponsored by the CMCA, and advises and helps implement diversity initiatives, with a particular focus on house staff and faculty.
+The committee consists of deans, and clinical and other department chairs and is co-chaired by Michael Leitman, MD and Michael L. Marin, MD.

 Conduits Centers for Community and Academic Research Partnership